ThunderGemios10/Survival-Games/README.md

 Read Before Posting!
 --------------------
  - A full tutorial on kits, economy and new features will be released soon!
- - /sg setlobbywall was changed to /sg addwall <arena> in versions 0.5.0 and above!
+ - /sg addwall was changed to /sg setstatswall <arena> in versions 0.6.0 and above!
  - Need support?
 Find me on IRC @ irc.esper.net #survivalgames or use the webchat: http://webchat.esper.net/?channels=survivalgames
 *New Permissions:*